Eraph/rakhama.com/content/posts/alternatives-series-social-media/index.md

 ## Email
 It's still there!
 And it's [the best way to stay in touch with one another.](https://www.youtube.com/watch?v=vEHo8mEdLlI)

+## LinkedIn
+Just delete it.
+Live free.
+Be happy.

 ## Final Words

 Okay, it's not exactly a comprehensive list.
 Many of the alternatives to the big social media sites take a bit of effort but hopefully you'll see that the options I've outlined above are easy enough to pick up and run with.
 I hope you'll join me in giving the ol' middle finger to toxic tech!